 Texas Motorplex was the first super-stadium ever built specifically for drag racing.
 To say the least, it was a very big deal when Texas Motorplex owner Billy Meyer opened its gates in 1986.

-The Motorplex tradition of hosting big events continues in 2013 as it plays host to the 28th annual AAA Texas NHRA Fall Nationals, Sept.
-19-22, 2013 on the original all-concrete quarter-mile surface just south of Dallas.
+The Motorplex tradition of hosting big events continues in 2015 as it plays host to the 30th anniversary AAA Texas NHRA Fall Nationals, October 15-18, 2015 on the original all-concrete quarter-mile surface just south of Dallas.

 The biggest names in drag racing will again battle for bragging rights, Texas-sized prize money and the highly coveted Wally trophy when the Mello Yello tour makes its only stop in North Texas.